nuaays/python-machine-learning-book-cn/Table-of-Contents.md

 Turning the movie classifier into a web application Deploying the web application to a public server Summary

-10. Predicting Continuous Target Variables with Regression Analysis Introducing a simple linear regression model
+##10.
+Predicting Continuous Target Variables with Regression Analysis 回归分析预测连续目标变量
+Introducing a simple linear regression model
 Exploring the Housing Dataset
 Implementing an ordinary least squares linear regression model